How To Navigate Dating With HIV | myHIVteam

 Powered By

-Dating while living with HIV can present unique challenges, but with the right mindset and information, it is possible to have fulfilling relationships.
+Dating while living with the human immunodeficiency virus (HIV) can present unique challenges, but with the right mindset and information, it’s possible to have fulfilling relationships.

 Members of myHIVteam often discuss their experiences dating, including disclosing how their HIV status has affected their relationships.
 One myHIVteam member asked, “If you’re single, how has dating been since you learned your status?”

-In this article, we discuss ways to think about dating with HIV, whether you are in a long-term relationship or going on a first date.
+In this article, we’ll share five tips about dating with HIV, whether you’re in a long-term relationship or going on a first date.

 If you’ve recently learned of your HIV status, the first step to having a fulfilling relationship is making sure that you’re taking care of yourself.
 It’s important to prioritize your physical and mental health and seek support from your HIV care team — health care providers, therapists, or support groups specializing in HIV.